omnia-network/ic-websocket-gateway/README.md

 ### Local test script

-After setting up and running the tests for the first time following the steps above, you can use the following command to run the unit and integration tests (using Rust test canister) together:
+After setting up and running the tests for the first time following the steps above, you can use the following command to run the unit and integration tests (using both the Rust and Motoko test canisters):

 ```
 ./scripts/local_test.sh